Skip to main content

 Zmin --> SDA (Input/Output)

-Since some pins in the motherboard connector may not be directly connected to the MCU's gpios (for example, they may have filtering capacitors on them or be isolated by MOSFETs, diodes, or optocouplers, but they can also be used if they are isolated by resistors or resistor pull-ups/pull-downs), they cannot be used with BDsensor.
-And the firmware will report a connection error.
-For example
+• Some pins in the motherboard connector may not be directly connected to the MCU's GPIOs (e.g., they might have filter capacitors, or be isolated via MOSFETs, diodes, or optocouplers; however, if they are isolated through resistors or resistor pull-ups/pull-downs, it may also work).
+Therefore, they cannot be used with BDsensor, and the firmware will report a connection error.
+For example:

-The connectors for temperature thermistors and endstops/probes in some circuit boards are usually connected to GND through filtering capacitors,
+• Connectors for temperature thermistors and endstop/probes in some boards are typically connected to GND via filter capacitors.

 You can download the release version.
-But it is now recommended to download the latest bug fix version: https://github.com/MarlinFirmware/Marlin
+However, it is recommended to download the latest bugfix version: https://github.com/MarlinFirmware/Marlin

-What you need is to change the configuration file and pin file.
+What you need to do is modify the configuration files and the pins file.

 Uncomment